zopencommunity/cmakeport/README.md

 # pre-reqs
 You need gnu make, Open XL C/C++, and curl to download and unzip a tarball or git to build from scratch.
-Detailed dependencies are in setenv.sh
+Detailed dependencies are in buildenv

-To build, use build.sh from (https://github.com/ZOSOpenTools/utils) after setting up your environment, e.g.
+To build, use zopen build from (https://github.com/ZOSOpenTools/utils) after setting up your environment, e.g.
 ```
-. ./setenv.sh
+. ./buildenv
-build.sh
+zopen build
 ```

 For details on the build, see (https://zosopentools.github.io/meta/#/Guides/Porting)